We Design Services That

 What We Do

-Services feel best and are most effective when they work for everyone invovled— from policymakers to front-line staff to the citizens they serve.
+Services feel best and are most effective when they work for everyone involved — from policymakers to front-line staff to the citizens they serve.
+To improve public services, we apply human-centered design methods at both the service delivery and policymaking levels.

 How Our Projects Run

-We begin projects by conducting research in order to understand the current state of a service system.
-This means visualizing the whole set of activities, hearing pain points.
+We begin projects by conducting research to understand the current state of a service system.
+We engage with service providers and users, visualize people's experiences and activities, and identify shared needs.

 Synthesis of User Needs

-In collaboration with the public, front-line staff, and policymakers, we design new service offerings and tools.
-We do this by turning research insights into design priciples and then developing and testing prototypes of new potential programs and tools.
+In collaboration with the public, front-line staff, and policymakers, we collaboratively design new policies or service offerings.
+We turn our research insights into design objectives and then develop and test prototypes of new potential programs and tools.
+At this phase we also define a theory of change to guide subsequent evaluation.

 Theory of Change Creation